bhartiy/learnsellacious/pages/33.email-templates/01.review-rating-email/default.md

 ---

 We have two review rating email template, these are:
-######1.
+#####1.
 PRODUCT RATING SUCCESS
-######2.
+#####2.
 PRODUCT RATING NOTIFICATION

-1.**PRODUCT RATING SUCCESS**: When any user gives rating to the product, rating success email goes to admin, product's seller and buyer.
+1. **PRODUCT RATING SUCCESS**: When any user gives rating to the product, rating success email goes to admin, product's seller and buyer.
 In email template, we have 3 different tabs that contain diff info.
 * **Basic Information**: In basic information, there are all short codes that we can use in email template for admin, seller, and user.
 ![](Screen%20Shot%202020-10-26%20at%205.30.41%20PM.png)